Breyten Breytenbach

 Contribution to SA theatre, film, media and/or performance

-Besides a youth work (****) his first major work, Boklied (“Goat Song”), directed by Marthinus Basson, premiéred at the 1998 Klein Karoo Nasionale Kunstefees to great controversy and acclaim.
+Besides a youth work (****) his first major work for the theatre was Boklied (“Goat Song”), directed by Marthinus Basson, premiéred at the 1998 Klein Karoo Nasionale Kunstefees to great controversy and acclaim.
 This was followed by The Life and Times of Johnny Cockroach (1999) and Die Toneelstuk (2001), the latter to controversy once more and claimed - by director Marthinus Basson - to be a seminal work in South African theatre.

 He translated Shakespeare's Titus Andronicus into Afrikaans, published by Buren in 1970.
 A CAPAB production of this translation was directed by Dieter Reible in 1970.